Optimizing Maps

 1. Surface effects become more pronounced.

 When the interaction volume is closer to the sample surface, the surface plays an increasingly important role when you reduce the accelerating voltage.
-In many samples, the surface reduces the photon emission rate due to an increased prevalence of defects that result from sample preparation and/or dangling bonds.
+In many samples, the surface reduces the photon emission rate due to an increased prevalence of defects that result from sample preparation and dangling bonds.

 In many cases, the reduction in the signal at low accelerating voltages places a practical limit to the best achievable spatial resolution.
 Thus, the sensitivity of the CL system is a key concern when trying to achieve the highest resolution results.